enzymefinance/paper/paper.md

 #### Investment Funds

+Using the concept that smart contracts can be custodian of assets.
+Once a smart contract holds assets there needs the be custom functions built into the smart-contract in order to spend those assets again.
+Lack of such function means that assets are forever lost.

-Using the concept that smart contracts can be custodian of assets, we can now build smart contracts that act as fully functional investment funds.
+ we can now build smart contracts that act as fully functional investment funds.

+To manage their holdings these investment funds use decentralised exchanges to buy and sell assets.

 ### Decentralized Hosting (IPFS)